hardik-kansal/RL-Arbitrage-Cross-DEX/README.md

 - Moving Average Gas predicted > Moving Average gas Used
 - Max step or No of swaps in a single tx - 10
 - Profit > profitThreshold
-- state-space :  [TokenHoldings of Agent (USD),Pool reserves,Market price,Gas Used]
+- state-space :  [TokenHoldings of Agent (USD),Pool reserves,Market price,InitialAmount (fixed each episode),gasUsed]
 - action-space : [PoolIndex,Gaspredicted]